kasbench/globeco-trade-service/cursor-log.md

 1. Updated openapi.yaml to include the full OpenAPI 3.0.3 specification for the tradeOrder API, documenting all endpoints (GET all, GET by id, POST, PUT, DELETE), request/response schemas, parameters, and error responses.
 Ensured consistency with README.md and requirements.md documentation.
 All actions logged as required.

 ---

+Request: Implement the entity, repository, service interface, and service implementation for execution using the requirements provided in requirements.md.

+Actions:
+1. Implemented the Execution entity with all fields and relationships, including @Version for optimistic concurrency and proper JPA annotations for foreign keys.
+2. Created ExecutionRepository as a JpaRepository.
+3. Created ExecutionService interface and ExecutionServiceImpl with CRUD logic, handling all relationships and error cases.
+4. Ensured consistency with other entities and services.
+5. All actions logged as required.

+---

+Request: Implement the unit tests for the entity, repository, service interface, and service implementation for execution.

+Actions:
+1. Created ExecutionEntityTest for getters/setters and @Version.
+2. Created ExecutionRepositoryTest for CRUD and optimistic concurrency.
+3. Created ExecutionServiceImplTest for CRUD, error handling, and concurrency.
+4. Used consistent style and conventions as in other entity/service tests.
+5. All actions logged as required.

+---

+Request: Implement unit testing for execution caching.

+Actions:
+1. Added unit tests to ExecutionServiceImplTest to verify Caffeine-based caching for ExecutionService: cache hits for getAll/getById, and cache eviction on create/update/delete.
+2. Used @DirtiesContext to reset cache between tests and injected CacheManager for direct cache inspection.
+3. Ensured consistency with other caching tests.
+4. All actions logged as required.

+---